littlej247/CD-p2p-server/README.md

 1. $ npm run demo

-2. Navigate two tabs to http://localhost:9001.
-Click 'Start Script' in one and copy the UUID.
+2. Navigate two tabs to http://127.0.0.1:9001/  Click 'Start Script' in one and copy the UUID.

 3. Past it in the other, click 'Start Script', and then enjoy a conversation with yourself.

-Then when the conversation gets serious click 'upgrade' to switch the routing to P2P without interruption.
+Then when the conversation gets serious click 'Go Peer 2 Peer' to switch the routing to P2P without interruption.

 ## Other